• Skip to primary navigation

 Foodtography School

-Foodtography School is an online food photography course started by my dear friend, Sarah.
-It's aimed at turning your passion for food photography into a business and teaches you the relevant skills and principles to transform your food photography.
-It also guides you through the social media and marketing skills needed to successfully create your own business.
+Foodtography School was an online food photography course started by my friend, Sarah.
+It was aimed at turning your passion for food photography into a business and taught the relevant skills and principles to transform your food photography.
+It has since shut down.

 Artificial Academy